priyankaincode/Person-Image-Classifier-NN/README.md

 **ANALYSIS**

-Based on my testing, the L-layer model shown here - which has five layers (230400, 30, 60, 4, 1) and uses He initialization, L2 regularization, and gradient descent - with a learning rate (alpha) of 0.01 and lambda of 0.8 with 1500 iterations works the best, with **92 percent accuracy on the training set and 81/82 percent accuracy on the validation and test sets.** This could perhaps be improved even more with increased learning rates and decreased lambda (to address the overfitting shown in the difference between training and val/test accuracies).
+Based on my testing, the L-layer model shown here - which has five layers (230400, 30, 60, 4, 1) and uses He initialization, L2 regularization, and gradient descent - with a learning rate (alpha) of 0.01 and lambda of 0.8 with 1500 iterations works the best, with **92 percent accuracy on the training set and 81/82 percent accuracy on the validation and test sets.** This could perhaps be improved even more with increased learning rates and decreased lambda to address the overfitting shown in the difference between training and val/test accuracies.
 I left it at this level of accuracy in the interest of seeing if using TensorFlow would increase accuracy.
-The code for that project can be found HERE.
+(Spoiler: it doesn't. :) ) The code for that project can be found [HERE]().

+**CREDIT**

+I wrote pretty much all of this!
+But most pieces of code were written originally for various assignments in Dr. Andrew Ng's Deep Learning Specialization courses on Coursera (specifically the Hyperparameter Tuning, Regularization, and Optimization course) so thanks to him and his team for helping me learn to do it all in Python!
+And for creating the HD5 file, I followed [this tutorial] (http://machinelearninguru.com/deep_learning/data_preparation/hdf5/hdf5.html) that was immensely helpful as well.
+And, of course, I would be nowhere without the Stackoverflow community.
+None of us would be!